Soplicow/streamlit-dash/dash_tutorial_en.md

     Input('age_range', 'value')
 )
 ```
-The first parameter is the component `id`, the second is the property to update.
-Note: The order of Outputs and Inputs matters.

 ### Creating charts

-Define a function returning `figure`s for each chart.
-Input parameters should match the Inputs order.
-The return values should match the Output order in `layout`.
+The function under the `@dash.callback` decorator returns `figure` for each graph.
+The parameters are entered into the function in the order specified in the Inputs.
+The function must return the graphs in the order as defined in the Outputs (and therefore in the `layout`).

 ## 5. Styling